SuperDynamix/CLI-gite/README.md

 # introduction
 > Hello ppl
-This is a smaple CLI to automate ragular git tasks, with many commands. it's build with bash so it's so compitalbe with liunx, I will provide how to setup it on Windows I used NPM package to publish it, you can make your own one cope it and go a head
+This is a smaple CLI to automate ragular git tasks, with many commands. it's build with bash so it's so compitalbe with liunx, I will provide how to setup it on Windows.
+I used NPM package to publish it, you can make your own, copy it and go a head

 # Requirements
 - NPM